higlass/higlass-clinvar/README.md

 import { ClinvarTrack } from 'higlass-clinvar';
 ```

-Then TranscriptsTrack would automatically be imported from the `./es` directory (set via package.json's `"module"` value).
+Then ClinvarTrack would automatically be imported from the `./es` directory (set via package.json's `"module"` value).

 ## Support